-Proton Mail allows users to send and receive PGP encrypted emails without any technical knowledge or software installation.
+Proton Mail allows you to send and receive PGP encrypted emails without any technical knowledge or software installation.
 Encryption, decryption, and key management in Proton Mail are invisible to the user.
 However, Proton Mail gives advanced users the opportunity to import, export, backup, generate, and delete their own keys.
 This article explains how to manage your PGP keys in Proton Mail.

 Your PGP keys